MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/gradual-rollout.md

 ### How can we expedite this process if we have a critical business need?

-First, review your Shipping Label and check the UI text message to see if the throttled percentage it is at 100%.
+Before you submit an expedite request, review your Shipping Label and check the UI text message to see if the throttled percentage it is at 100%.
+If it is at 100%, then the driver is live on WU for all systems running Windows 10 version 1709 and later.

 Next, verify and test if you can receive the driver from Device Manager.

 Only submit a request if you have a business-critical need or if you are trying to target machines running Windows 10 version 1703 or earlier.